entelect-incubator/.NET/Phase 3/Step 2/README.md

     }
 }
 ```
+You can copy the other queries from the respective entity folders in Phase 3\Data\Core

 ### **Modify Controllers**

-Modify all the Controllers Search Functions
+Modify all the Search Action Methods in the controllers.

-Example Customer Controller
+For example, modify CustomerController.cs as follows.

 ```cs
 /// <summary>